hudan-luck/jeny/README.md

-the is the jdk first version (0.01:)
+the is the jdk first version (0.01) the is the jdk first version (0.02)